-Upcoming DME Renewals will be available online on April 27, 2017.
+Pharmacy and Facility renewals are now available online.
 First Time Users: Register as a new user to log in.
-Returning Users: Log In to your account and renew.
-For username or password assistance contact: firstname.lastname@example.org.
+Returning Users: Log in to your account and renew.
+For username and password assistance email: Licensing@mbp.ms.gov.

 Stay up to date on pertinent information relating to the pharmaceutical industry